 The best way to get grease and grime off of your cabinets is to make sure it does not get there in the first place.
 Changing your range hood filters every three to six months can help keep the grease where it belongs, which is not splattered all over your kitchen.

-When your cabinets are clean and free from grease and grime, they will look so good people may mistake them for new.
+When your cabinets are clean and free of grease and grime, they will look so good people may mistake them for new.
 Thankfully, keeping your cabinets free of grease is as easy as keeping a few common household products on-hand and replacing your range hood filter regularly.
 If it is time to replace your hood range filter, contact Duraflow Industries today.
 We can help you.